Claim History

 • Incomplete patient information.

-• Incorrect coding or billing information.
+• Incorrect coding or billing details.

 • Discrepancies between the claim and patient records.